ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-field-is-changed-in-adjustment.md

 This attribute checks if the value of a field in the adjustment document is equal to the value of the same field in the original document.

-This information helps us determine if the value of the field is being or has been changed in the adjustment document.
+This information helps you determine if the value of the field is being or has been changed in the adjustment document.

-Using this attribute, we can create a business rule which would allow us to **prohibit** the correction of the value of the field.
+Using this attribute, you can create a business rule which would allow you to **prohibit** the correction of the value of the field.

 ```
 10: IIF EXP:20 CONST:False EXP:30